kripi-png/ArtifactsForGenshinCenter/README.md

 Artifact icons (src/js/dataset.json) are originally from https://impact.moe/ using their API but later converted to .PNG and uploaded to imgur.com for faster loading times (original 256x256 .wepb images loaded quite slowly).

+## Plans, maybe?
+[ ] export to / import from a text file
+[ ] option to remove all artifacts from all characters [ ] Show artifacts-checkbox to the Options menu